-- Employees must not create the impression that their opinions as those of the company.
+3. Employees must not create the impression that their opinions are those of the company.

-- Your social media policy also should not prohibit the use of the company’s logo.
+6. Your social media policy should not prohibit the use of the company’s logo.
 Instead, companies should restrict the use of the logo in specific terms to prevent improper use.

-- Overall, it is important that your social media policy is as specific as possible when stating the restrictions placed on employees, and provide examples when possible.
+7. Overall, it is important that your social media policy be as specific as possible when stating the restrictions placed on employees, and provide examples when possible.
 A general boilerplate disclaimer stating that the policy is not intended to interfere with the employees’ rights under the National Labor Relations Act is insufficient if the policy language is otherwise too broad and vague.

 As the use of social media expands, so does the need for employers to have carefully crafted policies that lawfully deal with the many issues that may arise in this area.
 By crafting a social media policy that is not overly broad or ambiguous and focuses on restricting activity that is not protected under the NLRA, and acting against employees who stray from the NLRA’s protections, employers will be able to effectively, and legally, contain their employees’ social media activities.
 Employers who have not recently reviewed their social media policies to ensure legal compliance should consider doing so.
 While enforcement of facially lawful social media policies can also be a daunting proposition, the starting point for avoiding problems in this area is a carefully worded policy that can survive NLRB review.